 Beautifully crafted clay vase by Onondaga artist Pete Jones.

-In this pot, he features the sky dome motif, with the celestial tree above the dome and the tree of peace under the dome.
+In this pot, he features the geometric and curvilinear designs used by Iroquois on clay pots.
 He also includes the image of the rains and the Thunderers, our Grandfathers, who water the earth.
-H: 6.50"
+H: 7.25"

 Jones began working the clay at age seven, encouraged by both his parents.
 At the age of fourteen, he enrolled at the then-fledgling Institute of American Indian Arts, in Santa Fe, New Mexico.
 He is well known for his perceptive clay sculptures, but refers to his pots as his "bread and butter."
 These pots are white clay, incised with images from his cultural heritage and enhanced with colorful glazes.
 Jones’ sculpture has earned him commissions including two monumental bronzes in Akron, Ohio.
 His work has been exhibited widely and is in the collections of the Heard Museum, MFA in Boston, Everson Museum, Museums of Anthropology in Berlin and Frankfurt and the Iroquois Museum in Howes Cave, NY.